 The Best Homemade Parallettes Options

-There are many options for p-bars on the market, but we’ve found what we describe below to provide the best combination of comfort, affordability, and security out of many other options.
-These have been the best options for our clients, but you may find something that fits what you want better than what we describe below.
+There are many choices for p-bars on the market (a quick search on Amazon will turn up tons of options), but we’ve found what we describe below to provide the best combination of comfort, affordability, and security out of all the available varieties.
+We’ve found that these work best for our clients, but you may find something that fits what you want better than what we describe below.

 In this video, you can see a quick preview of how each of these types of parallettes is assembled, then scroll down for a more complete description of materials needed, along with assembly instructions.

 Now let’s take a look at what you’ll need to do to get the parallettes you want.

 Jarlo put this pair together a couple of years ago when he was looking for something sturdy but relatively easy and cheap to assemble.

-The Materials You’ll Need for One Pair of Parallettes:
+The Materials You’ll Need for One Pair of Homemade PVC Parallettes:

 - About 12 feet of PVC pipe (Jarlo used 1.25″ diameter piping)